Scott Walker (singer): 1979–1995: Return to solo career

-In 1981, interest in Scott Walker's work was stimulated by the compilation Fire Escape in the Sky: The Godlike Genius of Scott Walker, containing tracks selected by Julian Cope, which reached number 14 on the UK Independent Chart.
-Building on the critical and sales momentum of the compilation, Walker subsequently signed with Virgin Records.
+In 1979, Walker connected with Dire Straits manager Ed Bicknell and signed with Virgin Records, though it would be five years before he completed his next album.
+In the meantime, interest in his work was stimulated by the 1981 compilation album Fire Escape in the Sky – The Godlike Genius of Scott Walker, containing tracks selected by Julian Cope and released by independent label Zoo Records, which reached number 14 on the UK Independent Chart.
+Building on the critical and sales momentum of the compilation, his old label Phillips responded by issuing several compilations during the early 1980s, including Scott Walker Sings Jacques Brel.

 In 1984, Walker released his first solo album in ten years, Climate of Hunter.
 The album furthered the complex and unnerving approach Walker had established on Nite Flights.
 While based loosely within the field of 1980s rock music, and featuring guest appearances by contemporary stars Billy Ocean and Mark Knopfler, it had a fragmented and trance-like approach.
 Many of the eight songs lacked either titles ("Track Three", "Track Five" etc.) or easily identifiable melody, with only Walker's sonorous voice as the link to previous work.
 Like Nite Flights before it, Climate of Hunter was met with critical praise but low sales.
 Plans to tour were made but never came to fruition.
 A second album for Virgin was begun in 1985, with Brian Eno and Daniel Lanois producing and Robert Fripp on guitar, but was abandoned after early sessions.
-Soon afterwards, Walker was dropped by the label.
+Soon afterwards, Walker was dropped by the label, and ceased to be managed by Bicknell, who later commented that his relationship with Walker "eventually just petered out."